anunna/blackarch-wiki/mirrors.md

 `-zz`: Enables compression during data transfer to reduce bandwidth usage.

 `-l`: Copies symlinks as symlinks instead of copying the files they point to.

+`-r`: Allows rsync to copy the contents of the source directory and subdirectories.

 `--delete`: This option instructs rsync to delete any files or directories in the destination that do not exist in the source.
 It ensures that the destination is an exact mirror of the source.